pemami4911/pemami4911.github.io/index.md

     img="/img/headshot-cropped.jpg"
 %}

 I am a Computer Science PhD student at the University of Florida advised by [Dr. Sanjay Ranka](https://sites.google.com/site/sanjayranka/) and [Dr. Anand Rangarajan](https://www.cise.ufl.edu/~anand/bio.html).
 My research is motivated by a desire to understand human intelligence and to develop machines that can learn like us.
-I mainly study deep generative models for multi-object spatiotemporal visual data.
+I research neural algorithms for analyzing and generating multi-object spatiotemporal visual data.
 I also collaborate on inter-disciplinary projects where I apply machine learning to [transportation engineering](http://avian.essie.ufl.edu/) and [cybersecurity](https://arxiv.org/abs/2005.13466).

-I'm also a [Florida McKnight Fellow](http://fefonline.org/mdf.html).
+I'm a [Florida McKnight Fellow](http://fefonline.org/mdf.html).
 The McKnight Doctoral Fellowship program aims to address the under-representation of African American and Hispanic faculty in the state of Florida.
 I'm always looking for ways in which I can better promote diversity and inclusivity in the field of computing.

-Here's my [CV](pdfs/cv.pdf).
+Here's my [CV](pdfs/cv.pdf) and [resume](pdfs/resume.pdf).
 I am currently looking for internships for Summer 2021.

 Contact: pemami[at]ufl[dot][edu]